keboola/shopify-tmlblock/README.md

 - In the editor, authorize your Shopify account using an API token
   - Optionally, authorize any additional advertising platforms in order to include marketing insights
 - Choose your destination
+- Run your flow!

 This video provides a step-by-step guide for how to work with Keboola Use Case Templates using Google Analytics as an example.
 [![IMAGE ALT TEXT](https://i9.ytimg.com/vi/tRIepqMa770/mq2.jpg?sqp=CPyXrJkG&rs=AOn4CLC8i3PleDt0Kg6pbQ_35rlMpEPxIg)](http://www.youtube.com/watch?v=tRIepqMa770 "Data Templates")

+## 2. Connect to ThoughtSpot & Import the TML